 CPCRE - End of life pathways

-The Care at the End of Life Project team have worked with palliative care clinicians to update the Clinical Guidance for the Dying Patient.
-An updated version of the Clinical Guidance document is anticipated in early 2018.
-The original document was a result of the RBWH Project below.
+The Care at the End of Life Project team have worked with palliative care clinicians to update the Care Plan for the Dying Person.
+The original version of this document was a result of the RBWH Project below.

 Royal Brisbane and Women's Hospital (RBWH) Project

-The RBWH Palliative Care Service webpage (accessible only within Qld Health) has links to the Care of the Dying Clinical Pathway Form, pathway Medication Guidelines, and an educational DVD explaining the pathway.
-For further information about the pathway or the RBWH Palliative Care Service, phone 07 3646 6138.
+The RBWH Palliative and Supportive Care Service webpage (accessible only within Qld Health) has links to the Care Plan for the Dying Person Form, pathway Medication Guidelines, and an educational DVD explaining the pathway.
+For further information about the pathway or the RBWH Palliative and Supportive Care Service, phone 07 3646 6138.

 The Liverpool Care Pathway (LCP) was extensively reviewed in 2013 after negative publicity in the UK.
 See the Review link above for further information about the review.